Olde Tyme Hardcore: Background

 Following a 1995 European tour in support of 16 Valve Hate, the band returned to America and started writing material for a new album.
 The album was officially recorded in 1996 for Tang Records however German label Century Media wanted to put it out in Europe resulting in Slapshot singing with them.
-The album was later released the in the U.S. by Tang with a different layout however both versions featured an untitled bonus track.
+The album was later released in the U.S. by Tang with a different layout however both versions featured an untitled bonus track.

 The album was a return to a more "old-school" hardcore sound and features a cover of the SSD track Get It Away.
 The album starts with a clip from the '70s hockey movie that gave Slapshot their band name.

 The album title is a reference to multiple things: it nods to hockey, Boston’s Revolutionary War–themed tourist culture, and to the idea that their hardcore sound was already considered old-fashioned at the time.

-At the time of the albums release various reports stated lead singer disbanded the group the day after the albums release citing “the idiocy of a scene that is increasingly predominated by college frat boys who will mosh to anything that even closely resembles punk.”
+At the time of the album's release various reports stated lead singer disbanded the group the day after the album's release citing “the idiocy of a scene that is increasingly predominated by college frat boys who will mosh to anything that even closely resembles punk.”
 However the group still went on tours and eventually released a compilation album in 2001.